Please note, material to be considered for publication in issues published in 2020 must be received by the editor by the following dates:

 Details may be obtained from www.bps.org.uk/don or by contacting the membership team at [email protected].

 Submissions that do not obviously fall into one of the categories below should be discussed with the Editor ahead of submission.

 Submitted articles should be of relevance to neuropsychology or neuropsychological practice.
 Articles could include guidelines for practice, the results of service evaluations, or debate about policy or practice.
-Articles should be as short as is consistent with clear presentation of the subject matter, and will normally be 1000-2500 words in length.
-If you feel an article of over 2500 words is justified then please state the reasons in an accompanying email so that this request can be considered.
-All articles should include an abstract or summary of no more than 75 words at the beginning of the paper.
+Articles should be as short as is consistent with clear presentation of the subject matter and will normally be 1000-2500 words in length.
+If you feel an article of over 2500 words is justified, please state the reasons in an accompanying email so that this request can be considered.
+All articles should include an abstract or summary of no more than 150 words at the beginning of the paper.

 2. Short notes or papers

-Papers of up to 1000 words in length, on empirical findings or research in progress will also be considered for publication.
-These papers also require a 75 word abstract.
+Papers of up to 1000 words in length will also be considered for publication.
+These papers also require a 150 word abstract.

 3. Debating points